top of page

 Are there solar panel warranties that cover extreme weather damage?

 Solar panel warranties typically cover manufacturing defects and performance guarantees, not weather damage, because they fall under external factors beyond the manufacturer's control.
 However, warranty terms can vary between manufacturers, so it's essential to review the specific warranty from the solar panel manufacturer for accurate information.
-Homeowners' insurance policies often offer coverage for weather-related damage to solar panels as part of their property protection coverage.
-Advise solar customers to check with their insurance providers to determine the extent of coverage for solar panels under their policies.

 What are the most durable solar panels for hot climates?

-Are solar panels weather resistant?
+Are solar panels weather-resistant?

 Can solar system maintenance boost solar panel durability?